-Issues associated with implementation, installation and hardware procurement services

-Clients have frequently required Oneview to contract with third party suppliers to source and install the appropriate hardware to operate the Oneview Solution.
-There is a risk that Oneview is required to fund the hardware procurement costs where it is unable to negotiate preferential payment terms with its clients or alternatively encourage its clients to enter into direct contracts with third party hardware providers.
+Issues associated with implementation, installation and hardware procurement services encourage its clients to enter into direct contracts with third party hardware providers.
 A requirement to fund hardware procurement costs has an initial negative cashflow impact and any interruptions in the timing for hardware installation can result in further delayed realisation of cash flows.